Cardiff Central railway station: Cardiff Riverside

-On 14 August 1893, the GWR opened the adjacent Cardiff Riverside station which had two platforms located to the south of and adjacent to the main Cardiff station which curved away to the south on the Cardiff Riverside Branch, which ran to its terminus at about one mile to the south.
-Riverside station was rebuilt as an island platform with two platform faces in the early 1930s at the same time as Cardiff General was being rebuilt.
-On 28 October 1940 Riverside station was formally incorporated into Cardiff General station with its platforms being designated 8 and 9.
+On 14 August 1893, the GWR opened the adjacent Cardiff Riverside, which had two platforms located to the south of and adjacent to the main Cardiff station, which curved away to the south on the Cardiff Riverside Branch, and ran to its terminus at about 1 mi to the south.
+Riverside station was rebuilt as an island platform with two platform faces in the early 1930s, at the same time as Cardiff General was being rebuilt.
+On 28 October 1940, Riverside was formally incorporated into Cardiff General, with its platforms being designated 8 and 9.
 The Riverside platforms were closed for passenger use on 16 March 1964, but they continued to be used for parcels and newspaper traffic for a number of years after.
-They were demolished in 1994 after becoming disused.
+They were demolished in 1994, after becoming disused.

 21st century developments

 Electrification

-In June 2010, Network Rail began its £5 billion Great Western electrification project which promised the construction of overhead line equipment, station improvements, and resignalling along parts of the Great Western Main Line and the South Wales Main Line.
-The changes would see the retirement of InterCity 125 trains on London services, and the introduction of Hitachi designed British Rail Class 800 electric trains, under a side project named the Intercity Express Programme.
+In June 2010, Network Rail began its £5 billion Great Western electrification project, which promised the construction of overhead line equipment, station improvements, and resignalling along parts of the Great Western Main Line and the South Wales Main Line.
+The changes would see the retirement of InterCity 125 trains on London services and the introduction of Hitachi-designed electric multiple units, under a side project named the Intercity Express Programme.

-Plans to install overhead equipment as far as were withdrawn in 2017 when the Department for Transport announced it would no longer fund the Cardiff-Swansea project, instead ordering bi-mode trains which switch to diesel when departing Cardiff for west Wales.
-Electrification to Cardiff was to be completed by 2018, but late that year Network Rail announced that completion would be delayed a further year.
+Plans to install overhead equipment as far as were withdrawn in 2017, when the Department for Transport announced it would no longer fund the Cardiff-Swansea project, ordering bi-mode trains instead which switch to diesel when departing Cardiff for west Wales.

+Electrification to Cardiff was to be completed by 2018 but, later that year, Network Rail announced that completion would be delayed a further year.

-The first electric services began at Cardiff Central on 5 January 2020, starting with a single 5-car Class 800 forming the 08:50 Cardiff to London.
-Trains were unable to operate on electric power through the Severn Tunnel due to difficult operating conditions in the 133-year-old tunnel, but the service was fully electrified by June 2020.
+The first electric services began at Cardiff Central on 5 January 2020, starting with a single five-car Class 800 unit forming the 08:50 to Paddington.
+Trains were initially unable to operate on electric power through the Severn Tunnel, due to difficult operating conditions in the 133-year-old tunnel, but the service was fully electrified by June 2020.